karpathy/llm.c/README.md

 This now loads the `gpt2_124M_debug_state.bin` file, runs a forward pass, compares the logits and loss with the PyTorch reference implementation, then it does 10 iterations of training with Adam and makes sure the losses match PyTorch.

+## tutorial

+I attached a very small tutorial here, in [doc/layernorm/layernorm.md](doc/layernorm/layernorm.md).
+It's a simple, step-by-step guide to implementing a single layer of the GPT-2 model, the layernorm layer.
+This is a good starting point to understand how the layers are implemented in C.

 ## license

 MIT